VtEcostudies/SOBees_LandingPage/content/LandingPage/02-Current_Knowledge.md

 <p class="caption">Yearly tally of native bee species observed in Vermont</p>
 <br>
 <div style="width: 95%">
-Thanks to the efforts of thousands of community scientists and biologists, <b>Vermont is one of the few states that has a relatively complete assessment of the bee fauna</b>.
-Together, we’ve recorded wild bee species in nearly every one of the 255 towns, allowing us to <b>develop a conservation watch list</b>, identify regions of <a href="https://vtecostudies.github.io/SoBees_Conservation/" target=blank_><u>unique bee communities</u></a> and designate <a href="https://vtecostudies.github.io/SoBees_Current_Knowledge/" target=blank_><u>important bee areas</u></a> to help target conservation actions.
+Thanks to the efforts of thousands of community scientists and biologists, Vermont is one of the few states that has a relatively complete assessment of the bee fauna.
+Together, we’ve recorded wild bee species in every county and all biophysical regions in the state. <b>Nearly half of the 352 bee species and a quarter of the more than 50,000 occurrence records came from community scientists!</b> Over 20,000 observation records of bee-plant interactions revealed that 225 bee species visited at least 342 different plant genera in 92 families.
+We have transformed historic museum collections and all of our modern surveys into digital datasets that are open and freely available online from the <a href="https://val.vtecostudies.org/" target="blank_"><u>Vermont Atlas of Life</u></a>.
 Despite our collective efforts, we still lack robust population monitoring and key natural history information for many bee species.

 </div>
 <br>
 <br>
-<a href="https://vtecostudies.github.io/SoBees_Current_Knowledge/" target="blank_">Continue reading ...</a>
+<a href="https://vtecostudies.github.io/SoBees_Current_Knowledge/" target="blank_">Learn more about our discoveries ...</a>
 <br>